 There is hardly a place more depressing than a dying mall.
 The vastness of the decay.
 The long-ago cheer.
 A space requiring fullness, vacuumed out.

 Only in an emergency would I end up in one.
-But when I landed in Atlanta, I found that a packing error had rendered me sports jacket-less.
+But when I landed in Atlanta earlier today, I found that a packing error had rendered me sports jacket-less.
 Continue reading “The unmatched gloom of the dying mall”

 If my wife had been as discriminating picking husbands as she is picking Christmas trees, I can only assume we wouldn’t be married.
 Continue reading “My wife knows how to pick a fine specimen (a Christmas tree, of course).”